Germany Travel Map

 Germany has a number of lodging options available to the tourist, from home stays to castle stays.
 There are generally a number of hotels around German train stations.
 For longer stays, consider renting an apartment or vacation home.
 See: Self Catering - Vacation Home Rentals to learn more.

-One of my favorite booking agents for lodging in Europe is Venere because it has a very understandable user interface.
+One of my favorite booking agents for lodging in Europe is Venere because it offers user reviews frompeople who actually stay in a place.
 See Hotel Reservations Germany for more.

 Germany - Transportation